-Mark Keathley (born 1963) grew up on the family farm in East Texas and loved romping through the woods and across open fields.
-He spent most of his spare time outside chasing lizards, and trying to catch that illusive grand-daddy large mouth bass.
-It was here, in this environment, where he first spied his mother’s oil painting box in the attic of his country home.
-He had drawn pictures voraciously since age five, but the paints offered a new challenge that he thought he was up for at age eleven.
-After a very disappointing start, he didn’t give up, and continued trying, often painting well into the night as a teen.
-He later attended a small one man show put on for a friend in his college art class and saw, for the first time, someone selling artwork.
+Mark Keathley was born in 1963 and grew up in the family farm in East Texas.
+Keathley loved romping through the woods and across open fields.
+He spent most of his spare time outside chasing lizards and trying to catch that illusive grand-daddy largemouth bass.
+In this environment, he was here where he first spied his mother’s oil painting box in the attic of his country home.
+Keathley had drawn pictures voraciously since age five, but the paintings offered a new challenge that he thought he was up for at age eleven.
+Despite a very disappointing start, he didn’t give up and continued trying, often painting well into the night as a teen.
+Keathley later attended a small one-man show put on for a friend in his college art class and saw someone selling artwork for the first time.
 He was nineteen, then, and this pivotal moment struck a chord; he knew what he had to do.

-His renewed interest in painting and determination to learn more, kept him busy twelve to fourteen hours a day, six days a week, and within a year found that many folks were beginning to collect his work.
+Keathley’s renewed interest in painting and determination to learn more, kept him busy twelve to fourteen hours a day, six days a week, and within a year found that many folks were beginning to collect his work.
 “You’re so young!” they would say, for he was twenty or so, and his career had begun.
-In the early 1990’s, he entered a couple of paintings in the Cheyenne, Wyoming “Old West Museum Show” and won a couple of awards for his work.
-He also attended the “Texas Ranger Hall of Fame Art Show” in Waco Texas and twice won the “Popular Vote Award” for a couple of his pieces two years in a row.
-Everywhere he has gone, he has found great acceptance for his work, and his paintings hang in many homes around the world.
-His favorite collectors are those who see his work, and want to take it home because it causes them to be still and rest.
-“We are too busy these days,” he says, speaking about our need to slow down, sit a while, and think about life.
+In the early 1990s, he entered a couple of paintings in the Cheyenne, Wyoming “Old West Museum Show” and won a couple of awards.
+Keathley also attended the “Texas Ranger Hall of Fame Art Show” in Waco, Texas, and twice won the “Popular Vote Award” for two years in a row for a couple of his pieces.
+Everywhere he has gone, he has found high acceptance for his work, and his paintings hang in many homes around the world.
+His favorite collectors see his work and want to take it home because it causes them to be still and rest.
+“We are too busy these days,” he says, speaking about our need to slow down, sit back, and think about life.